zivboj/Powershell-Rep/README.md

 # Powershell Scripts
-Git full of powershell used for admin work with O365 and AD Wil be expanded as time goes on
+Git full of powershell used for admin work with O365 and AD Will be expanded as time goes on